coding-blocks/lab.codingblocks.com/_pages/about.md

 ### Knock, knock, how do I get in ?
 As with open source projects, there are usually no _doors_ (or _Windows_, lol).
-Stay informed about the projects via **[the labs page](http://lab.codingblocks.com)** and if any project interests you, check out it's github repo.
+Stay informed about the projects via **[the labs page](http://lab.codingblocks.com)** and if any project interests you, check out its github repo.

 You should find ample number of issues and bugs to start contributing to.
 We'll try our best to keep all projects under CB Labs well documented, and easy to get involved